BK-Devices/EWallet/README.md

 4] Add apache-tomcat-9.0.60 server in Eclipse IDE.

-5] Unzip the provided "EWalletProject.zip".
+5] Unzip the provided "EWallet.zip".

 6] Move the whole folder named "EWallet" inside unziped folder "EWalletProject" to the workspace of Eclipse IDE.